officiallysingh/spring-boot-spark-kubernetes/README.md

 - **Auto-configurations**: of Common components such as `SparkSession`, Job lifecycle listener and Connectors to read and write to various datasources.
 - **Demo Jobs**: A [Spark Batch Job](spark-batch-daily-sales-report-job) and another [Spark Streaming Job](spark-stream-logs-analysis-job), to start with

-## Kubernetes configuration files
-The framework includes Kubernetes configuration files to deploy the required infrastructure and services in a Kubernetes cluster in namespace `ksoot`.
-You can change the namespace in these two files as per your requirement.
-Each service is configured with necessary environment variables, volume mounts, and ports to ensure proper operation within the Kubernetes cluster.
-1. The [infra-k8s-deployment.yml](infra-k8s-deployment.yml) file defines the Kubernetes resources required to deploy various services.
-- **Namespace**: Creates a namespace named **`ksoot`**.
-- **MongoDB**: Deployment, PersistentVolumeClaim, and Service for MongoDB.
-- **ArangoDB**: Deployment, PersistentVolumeClaim, and Service for ArangoDB.
-- **PostgreSQL**: Deployment, PersistentVolumeClaim, ConfigMap (for initialization script), and Service for PostgreSQL.
-- **Zookeeper**: Deployment, PersistentVolumeClaims (for data and logs), and Service for Zookeeper.
-- **Kafka**: Deployment, PersistentVolumeClaim, and Service for Kafka.
-- **Kafka UI**: Deployment and Service for Kafka UI.
-2. The [spark-rbac.yml](spark-rbac.yml) file defines the Kubernetes RBAC (Role-Based Access Control) resources required to allow Spark to manage Driver and Executor pods within the `ksoot` namespace.
-- **ClusterRoleBinding**: Binds the default ServiceAccount to the cluster-admin ClusterRole, allowing it to have cluster-wide administrative privileges.
-- **ServiceAccount**: Creates a ServiceAccount named spark .
-- **ClusterRoleBinding**: Binds the spark ServiceAccount to the edit ClusterRole, granting it permissions to edit resources within the namespace.

 ## Components
 The framework consists of following components.
 Refer to respective project's README for details.
 - [**spark-job-service**](spark-job-service/README.md): A Spring Boot application to launch Spark jobs and monitor their status.